Pasta with Corn and Smoked Mozzarella

 Description

-This Pasta with Corn and Smoked Mozzarella is the perfect vegetarian Summer entree that you can get on the table in just 30 minutes!
+This recipe for Pasta with Corn and Mozzarella is for all the carb lovers out there who love a great pasta dish in the summertime.
+The pasta is made with loads of fresh corn, garlic and chunks of melty mozzarella cheese and fresh basil.
+It’s the perfect vegetarian summer entree that you can get on the table in just 30 minutes!

 Ingredients